Frank Sinatra: Vocal and musical style

-"His voice is more interesting now: he has separated his voice into different colors, in different registers.
-Years ago, his voice was more even, and now it is divided into at least three interesting ranges: low, middle, and high.
-[He's] probing more deeply into his songs than he used to.
-That may be due to the ten years he's put on and the things he's been through."

-— —Nelson Riddle noting the development of Sinatra's voice in 1955.

-Sinatra's split with Gardner in the fall of 1953 had a profound impact on the types of songs he sang and on his voice.
-Sinatra began to console himself in songs with a "brooding melancholy", such as "I'm a Fool to Want You", "Don't Worry 'Bout Me", "My One and Only Love" and "There Will Never Be Another You", which Riddle believed was the direct influence of Ava Gardner.
+Sinatra's split with Ava Gardner in the fall of 1953 had a profound impact on the types of songs he sang and on his voice.
+Sinatra began to console himself in songs with a "brooding melancholy", such as "I'm a Fool to Want You", "Don't Worry 'Bout Me", "My One and Only Love" and "There Will Never Be Another You", which Riddle believed was the direct influence of Gardner.

 Lahr comments that the new Sinatra was "not the gentle boy balladeer of the forties.
 Fragility had gone from his voice, to be replaced by a virile adult's sense of happiness and hurt".
-Author Granata considered Sinatra a "master of the art of recording", noting that his work in the studio "set him apart from other gifted vocalists."
+Granata considered Sinatra a "master of the art of recording", noting that his work in the studio "set him apart from other gifted vocalists."
 During his career, Sinatra made over 1,000 recordings.
 Recording sessions would typically last three hours.
 However, Sinatra would always prepare for them by spending at least an hour by the piano beforehand to vocalize, followed by a short rehearsal with the orchestra to ensure the balance of sound.

-During his Columbia years, Sinatra used an RCA Type 44 microphone, which Granata describes as "the 'old-fashioned' microphone, which is closely associated with Sinatra's crooner image of the 1940s".
-At Capitol, he used a Neumann U 47, an "ultra-sensitive" microphone that better captured the timbre and tone of his voice.

 In the 1950s, Sinatra's career was facilitated by developments in technology.
-Up to 16 songs could now be held by the 12-inch L.P., and this allowed Sinatra to use song in a novelistic way, turning each track into a kind of chapter, which built and counterpointed moods to illuminate a larger theme".
+Up to 16 songs could now be held by the 12-inch L.P., "and this allowed Sinatra to use song in a novelistic way, turning each track into a kind of chapter, which built and counterpointed moods to illuminate a larger theme".
 Santopietro writes that through the 1950s and well into the 1960s, "Every Sinatra LP was a masterpiece of one sort of another, whether uptempo, torch song, or swingin' affairs.
 Track after track, the brilliant concept albums redefined the nature of pop vocal art".

+Sinatra is among the world's best-selling music artists, with an estimated 150 million record sales globally.